Jean-Jacques Rousseau: Youth

 Finding himself on his own, since his father and uncle had more or less disowned him, the teenage Rousseau supported himself for a time as a servant, secretary, and tutor, wandering in Italy (Piedmont and Savoy) and France.
-During this time, he lived on and off with de Warens, whom he idolized and called his maman.
+Among his students was Stéphanie Louise de Bourbon-Conti.
+During this time, he lived on and off with de Warens, whom he idolized.
+Maurice Cranston notes, "Madame de Warens [...] took him into her household and mothered him; he called her 'maman' and she called him 'petit.'"
 Flattered by his devotion, de Warens tried to get him started in a profession, and arranged formal music lessons for him.
 At one point, he briefly attended a seminary with the idea of becoming a priest.

 Early adulthood

 When Rousseau reached 20, de Warens took him as her lover, while intimate also with the steward of her house.
 The sexual aspect of their relationship (a ménage à trois) confused Rousseau and made him uncomfortable, but he always considered de Warens the greatest love of his life.
 A rather profligate spender, she had a large library and loved to entertain and listen to music.
 She and her circle, comprising educated members of the Catholic clergy, introduced Rousseau to the world of letters and ideas.
 Rousseau had been an indifferent student, but during his 20s, which were marked by long bouts of hypochondria, he applied himself in earnest to the study of philosophy, mathematics, and music.
 At 25, he came into a small inheritance from his mother and used a portion of it to repay de Warens for her financial support of him.
 At 27, he took a job as a tutor in Lyon.

 In 1742, Rousseau moved to Paris to present the Académie des Sciences with a new system of numbered musical notation he believed would make his fortune.
 His system, intended to be compatible with typography, is based on a single line, displaying numbers representing intervals between notes and dots and commas indicating rhythmic values.
 Believing the system was impractical, the Academy rejected it, though they praised his mastery of the subject, and urged him to try again.
 He befriended Denis Diderot that year, connecting over the discussion of literary endeavors.

 From 1743 to 1744, Rousseau had an honorable but ill-paying post as a secretary to the Comte de Montaigue, the French ambassador to Venice.
 This awoke in him a lifelong love for Italian music, particularly opera:

 Rousseau's employer routinely received his stipend as much as a year late and paid his staff irregularly.
 After 11 months, Rousseau quit, taking from the experience a profound distrust of government bureaucracy.